TinyTapeout/tinytapeout-index/README.md

 You can also find the [JSON schema](schemas/shuttle.schema.json) for the shuttle index files.

+## API Server

+You can access the index files through the API server available at [https://index.tinytapeout.com](https://index.tinytapeout.com).

+To access a specific shuttle, just append the shuttle identifier to the URL, followed by `.json`.
+For example, to access the index file for Tiny Tapeout 4, you can use the following URL: [https://index.tinytapeout.com/tt04.json](https://index.tinytapeout.com/tt04.json).

+You can also query specific fields in the index files by using the `fields` query parameter.
+For example, to get just the repo and address fields for all the projects on Tiny Tapeout 4, you can use the following URL: [https://index.tinytapeout.com/tt04.json?fields=repo,address](https://index.tinytapeout.com/tt04.json?fields=repo,address).
+The fields should be comma-separated.
+The "macro" fields is always included in the response.

 ## Regenerating the Index

 To regenerate the index files, run the following commands: